ScQ-Cloud/pyquafu/docs/source/installation.rst

     # ...

-    find_package(mindquantum CONFIG)
+    find_package(quafu CONFIG)

     # ...

-You may need to also define either of ``mindquantum_ROOT`` or ``mindquantum_DIR`` CMake variables in order to help CMake locate the MindQuantum installation.
+You may need to also define either of ``quafu_ROOT`` or ``quafu_DIR`` CMake variables in order to help CMake locate the quafu installation.
 For the former, simply defining it to ``<prefix>`` should suffice:

 .. code-block:: bash

-    cmake ... -Dmindquantum_ROOT=/path/to/mindquantum/install
+    cmake ... -Dquafu_ROOT=/path/to/quafu/install

-Instead of defining ``mindquantum_ROOT`` you may alternatively define ``mindquantum_DIR``.
-In this case, the path must be to the directory that contains the ``mindquantumConfig.cmake`` file.
+Instead of defining ``quafu_ROOT`` you may alternatively define ``quafu_DIR``.
+In this case, the path must be to the directory that contains the ``quafuConfig.cmake`` file.

 .. code-block:: bash

-    cmake ... -Dmindquantum_DIR=/path/to/mindquantum/install/share/mindquantum/cmake
+    cmake ... -Dquafu_DIR=/path/to/quafu/install/share/quafu/cmake

 .. note::

-    You may defined either of ``mindquantum_DEBUG`` or ``MINDQUANTUM_DEBUG`` to a truthful value to have CMake be more verbose when reading the MindQuantum configuration files.
+    You may defined either of ``quafu_DEBUG`` or ``MINDQUANTUM_DEBUG`` to a truthful value to have CMake be more verbose when reading the quafu configuration files.

-If you have MindQuantum installed as a Python package, you can also use the module itself to locate where the CMake installation config file is located.
+If you have quafu installed as a Python package, you can also use the module itself to locate where the CMake installation config file is located.
 You may use any of the following commands:

 .. code-block:: bash

-    > python3 -m mindquantum --cmakedir
+    > python3 -m quafu --cmakedir
-    /usr/local/lib/python3.10/site-packages/mindquantum/share/mindquantum/cmake
+    /usr/local/lib/python3.10/site-packages/quafu/share/quafu/cmake

-    > mindquantum-config --cmakedir
+    > quafu-config --cmakedir
-    /usr/local/lib/python3.10/site-packages/mindquantum/share/mindquantum/cmake
+    /usr/local/lib/python3.10/site-packages/quafu/share/quafu/cmake

 .. note::

     Both of the above commands provide the exact same information.
-The advantage of the latter over the former is that it does not attempt to load the mindquantum package which may be slower to execute in practice.
+The advantage of the latter over the former is that it does not attempt to load the quafu package which may be slower to execute in practice.

 In-build "pseudo"-install
 +++++++++++++++++++++++++

-If you do not wish to install MindQuantum on your system, you may use the build directory as a *pseudo-installation* location.
-Simply follow the above instructions and simply set either of ``mindquantum_ROOT`` or ``mindquantum_DIR`` CMake variables to point to your build directory:
+If you do not wish to install quafu on your system, you may use the build directory as a *pseudo-installation* location.
+Simply follow the above instructions and simply set either of ``quafu_ROOT`` or ``quafu_DIR`` CMake variables to point to your build directory:

 .. code-block:: bash

-    cmake ... -Dmindquantum_DIR=/path/to/mindquantum/build
+    cmake ... -Dquafu_DIR=/path/to/quafu/build

 .. _build_wheels: